ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 With Hot Chocolate 11, we are now fully embracing .NET 5 while still supporting older .NET platforms.
 If you opt into .NET 5, you will get a much more refined experience to express a GraphQL schema in entirely different ways.

-Records are now fully supported and let you create full GraphQL types with a single line.
+Records are now fully supported and let you create full GraphQL types with a single line of code.
 I personally like to use records for input types when using the pure code-first (annotation based) approach.

 ```csharp
 public record AddSessionInput(string Title, string SpeakerId);